turingschool/curriculum/source/projects/merchant.markdown

 Click one of the delete links and it almost works.
 The `delete` action in `OrderItemsController` is being triggered, but after destroying the object it redirects to the `index` of `OrderItemsController`.
-Instead, make it redirect to the `Order`, then go back and try deleting another item.
+Instead, make it redirect to the order, then go back and try deleting another item.

 #### Clearing All Items from an Order